topmonks/hlidac-shopu/README.md

 See `scripts` folder for install scripts for your system.

-## Step by step build of exetnsion for Mozilla reviewers
+## Step by step build of extension for reviewers

 ```
 nvm use